- Define communication and discuss its importance.

 Reflecting on your own communication skills will be helpful as you encourage the development of communication in school-age children and youth.
-Download and print the Communication: Personal Reflection Activity.
-Share your answers with your trainer, coach, or supervisor when finished.
+Complete the Communication: Personal Reflection activity.
+Share your answers with your trainer, coach, or administrator when finished.

 Communication and sharing of ideas are central to our lives.
 Take a little bit of time to learn more about one of the digital spaces where ideas are shared: TED conferences.
 In its own words, TED is a nonprofit “devoted to ideas worth spreading.”
 World-famous wildly talented artists, scientists, and inventors share their thought-provoking ideas in short multimedia presentations.

 Challenge your own thoughts on communication by watching a few of these videos.
 First, follow the links below to watch some great thinkers share their views on communication.
 Watch at least two videos.
-Then print the Communication Ideas Worth Spreading attachment and reflect on the provided questions on communication after listening to these individuals.
+Then complete the Communication Ideas Worth Spreading activity and reflect on the provided questions on communication after listening to these individuals.

 Here are some recommended videos: